 Knock has developed into a thriving community based around Knock Shrine, providing accommodation, restaurants and souvenir shops, in addition to its role as a service centre to the surrounding areas.
 The town provides the focus for a wide range of activities that contribute to a sense of place and identity.
 Enhancement works relating to a shared surface plaza have been carried out in Knock from funding secured from the RRDF.
-Furthermore, there is potential for more efficient use of under-utilised lands, vacant sites and buildings within the existing built-up footprint of Knock to assist with repopulating the town centre, improving the public realm, driving the delivery of quality housing, services and employment opportunities, in tandem with supporting social infrastructure.
+There is potential for more efficient use of under-utilised lands, vacant sites and buildings within the existing built-up footprint of Knock to assist with repopulating the town centre, improving the public realm, and to drive the delivery of quality housing, services and employment opportunities, in tandem with supporting social infrastructure.

-Three Opportunity Sites have been identified for Knock (see Map KK2):
+Three Opportunity Sites have been identified for Knock (Refer to Map):

-Located off the roundabout of the northern end of the town at the junction of Main street and the Ballyhaunis Road.
+Located off the roundabout of the northern end of the town at the junction of Main Street and the Ballyhaunis Road.